-10.2.10 Types of Inspections
+10.2.10.
+Types of Inspections

-There are 6 types of inspections HABC performs described below.
+Currently, there are 6 types of inspections HABC performs described below.
+However, effective October 1, 2024, or later, HABC will be required to transition to the NSPIRE inspection regulations.
 Any type of Inspection may be conducted as a Remote Video Inspection (RVI).
 RVI is a way to use technology to complete an HQS inspection without the Inspector being on-site.
 HABC will utilize RVI's to inspect minor violations and/or when it is not feasible for HCVP Inspectors to physically come out to the unit to conduct the inspection (due to COVID cases, or other similar reasons).
 HABC will choose a viable proxy (someone who will be at the property and who is able to direct the video to capture all areas of the required inspection items to meet HQS).
 Once the RVI is scheduled, HABC will notify the landlord that the RVI will require the use of a live streaming platform (i.e., FaceTime or Google Duo).
 HABC will contact the proxy and conduct the inspection remotely.
 RVIs are conducted on a mobile device with audio and visual instructions.
 Re-inspection fees may apply (see Section 10.4.8).